Episode 5: Compositions part 1

 Play

-First, consider the NOT-NOT composition.
-What would the diagram for a NOT-NOT composition look like?
-What does its truth table look like?
+First, consider the NOT-NOT composition from Episode 1.
+What did the diagram for a NOT-NOT composition look like?
+What did its truth table look like?
 How would you use a sentence to describe what the NOT-NOT gate does to an input?

 What about other examples?
 The example below shows an AND-AND gate and an OR-OR or gate.
 Notice that in these examples, the first gate and the second gate in the composition have two inputs and one output.
 This means that the output of the first gate serves as one input of the second gate and that the composition has three inputs and one output.